 This Diploma course in Training Design will require you to perform the tasks of an instructional designer in the vocational placement setting.

-You will complete your VET in a registered and approved organization – which will aid you to gain actual work experience.
+You will complete your VET in a registered and approved organisation – which will aid you to gain actual work experience.

 Why having actual work experience is important: